STRIDES/NIHCloudLab/docs/Cloud_Lab_Codebot_Comparison.md

         </tr>
         <tr>
             <th rowspan=1>Data Security</th>
             <td>Data encryption at rest and in transit.
-90 day data retention policy.
-Opt-out options are available to enhance security (e.g. data sharing/storage)</td>
+90-day data retention policy.
+Opt-out options are available to enhance security (e.g., data sharing/storage)</td>
             <td>Data encryption at rest and in transit.
-Opt-out options are available to enhance security (e.g. data sharing/storage).  </td>
+Opt-out options are available to enhance security (e.g., data sharing/storage).  </td>
             <td>Data encryption at rest and in transit; Restricts access.
 Filtering code to remove sensitive data (API, passwords).
 Does not save or share your data</td>
-            <td>Data encryption at rest and in transit; Opt-out options are available to enhance security (e.g. data sharing/storage.)</td>
+            <td>Data encryption at rest and in transit; Opt-out options are available to enhance security (e.g,. data sharing/storage)</td>
             <td>No security features mentioned </td>
         </tr>
         <tr>